FedericoPecora/coordination_oru/README.md

 * Federico Pecora, Marcelo Cirillo, Dimitar Dimitrov, <a href="http://ieeexplore.ieee.org/abstract/document/6385862/">On Mission-Dependent Coordination of Multiple Vehicles under Spatial and Temporal Constraints</a>, IEEE/RSJ International Conference on Intelligent Robots and Systems (2012), pp. 5262-5269.

-The coordination algorithm works as follows:
+The coordination algorithm provided in this implementation works as follows:

 * For each pair of trajecotry envelopes (te1, te2) of two distinct robots, compute the areas of spatial intersection of the trajectory envelopes.
 Each such contiguous area is a _critical section_
 * For each critical section that has not yet been navigated through by the robot navigating te1, instruct the robot navigating te2 that it cannot proceed beyond a _critical point_ ```p``` defined as the maximum among